 If you have been following recent cannabidiol (CBD) discussions happening around the world, you’ll know that the evolving regulatory landscape is leaving many brands confused about their market access options.
 As regulatory consultants, we field questions daily about CBD compliance and marketing, both from food and supplement brands and CBD suppliers looking to get to market quickly.
 To help you find an efficient pathway to market, we’ve put together a list of frequently asked questions about CBD marketing, sales, and compliance—including GRAS—for the U.S. market.
 Read on for answers, then get in touch with us to discuss options specific to your company’s needs and objectives.

-Q: I SEE BRANDS SELLING CBD PRODUCTS EVERYWHERE.
+Q: I SEE BRANDS SELLING CANNABIDIOL (CBD) PRODUCTS EVERYWHERE.
 HOW ARE THEY ABLE TO DO THIS?

 There’s no question that CBD products are showing up all over the place, especially in foods, beverages, and dietary supplements.
 This is despite the FDA’s clear stance that CBD cannot be legally added to foods or dietary supplements.
 Statements made recently from the FDA suggest that they may consider a regulatory pathway to allow CBD in food or dietary ingredients but the details are currently unclear.

 However, what is clear is that safety and proof thereof will be required.
-It should be pointed out that this does not include hemp seed products where the CBD has not been isolated because they have a history in the food supply and recently Generally Recognized As Safe (GRAS) conclusions notified to FDA for hemp seed oil, hemp seed protein, and dehulled hemp seed received no questions letters from FDA .
+It should be pointed out that this does not include hemp seed products where the CBD has not been isolated.
+This is because they have a history in the food supply.
+Moreover, recently Generally Recognized As Safe (GRAS) conclusions notified to FDA for hemp seed oil, hemp seed protein, and dehulled hemp seed received no questions letters from FDA .

 So how are companies selling foods and supplements with extracted CBD in them?
 The short answer is that a major grey area exists regarding specific legislation and enforcement.
 Furthermore, cannabis is regulated differently at the federal and at the state levels, allowing state legislation to sometimes contradict federal—especially in terms of transport across state lines.
 While some states do permit the legal sale of cannabis-derived products with a THC content >0.3%, these remain illegal at a federal level.